cloudspeech/houdini-talk/short-essay.md

 <micro-frontend type="dom-loaded">
   <scri-pt when="visible" for="parentNode">
     <template>
-      <script type="module" src="my-big-app-bundle.js"></script>
+      <script type="module" src="big-app-bundle.js"></script>
     </template>
   </scri-pt>
 </micro-frontend>
 ```

+That snippet means: place a microfrontend of type dom-loaded here, to
+be started once this place is visible and the big app bundle has
+loaded.

-Notice how we did not define app-loading, but reused scri-pt?
+Notice how we did not have to define app-loading, but could reuse
+script-with-a-dash?

 That's the power of HTML composition at work!

-Step 4: do-it-yourself, define micro-frontend in JavaScript.
+Step 4: do-it-yourself, define micro-dash-frontend in JavaScript.

-I will spare you the details, but it's only 3.4 kiloBytes compressed.
+I will spare you the details, but it's only 3-point-4 kiloBytes compressed.

-See it live on [axa.ch](https://axa.ch) pages under the nickname webhub-pod.
+You can see it live on [axa.ch](https://axa.ch) pages under the alias webhub-pod.

 ### 4. Internationalization